olaoluthomas/olaoluthomas/README.md

 ## 👋 Hi there
-I'm a Machine Learning Engineer with core competencies using Python for development.
+I'm a Machine Learning Engineer with core competencies using :snake: Python for development.

 ## 🔭 What I Do
 Most of my programming time is spent developing packages/source distributions to build ML models, experimenting, and deploying these models to production.